 Selective Immunoglobulin Deficiency

 There are several classes of immunoglobulins, such as immunoglobulin A (IgA), IgD, IgE, IgG, and IgM.
 Each class helps protect the body from infection in a different way (see also Antibodies).

 Most people with selective IgA deficiency have few or no symptoms.
-Others develop chronic lung infections, sinusitis, allergies, asthma, nasal polyps, chronic diarrhea, or autoimmune disorders, such as systemic lupus erythematosus (lupus) or inflammatory bowel disease (which usually causes gastrointestinal symptoms that often recur or that may be serious).
+Others develop chronic lung infections, sinusitis, allergies, asthma, nasal polyps, chronic diarrhea, or, rarely, autoimmune disorders, such as systemic lupus erythematosus (lupus) or inflammatory bowel disease (which usually causes gastrointestinal symptoms that often recur or that may be serious).
 A few people develop common variable immunodeficiency over time.

 Blood tests to measure immunoglobulin levels are done to confirm the diagnosis.

 Antibiotics are given to people who have an infection.
 If the disorder is severe, antibiotics are given in advance to prevent infections from developing.

 People who have had an anaphylactic reaction to a blood transfusion or immune globulin should wear a medical identification bracelet or tag to alert doctors to take precautions against such reactions.